Staff + Board

 Having grown up in the Northside of Denver, Montbello, and Green Valley Ranch and being the daughter of two Mexican immigrants, Ashly’s life-long love for a young British wizard (Harry Potter) destined to defeat the most powerful dark wizard of all time hasn’t always been understood by her communities or family.
 Nonetheless, she still has a strong commitment to making positive profound change for and in the communities she comes from.
 At CU Boulder, she earned a dual degree in International Affairs and Ethnic Studies while at the same time spending three long years trying to learn Arabic and somehow managing to earn a minor in it even though she reads it at a second grade level.
-With the knowledge she gained at university and her own experiences, Ashly hopes to be able to foster a community of advocates, activists, and allies at New Era that is safe, inclusive, and revolutionary.
+With the knowledge she gained at university and her own experiences, Ashly is fostering a community of advocates, activists, and allies at New Era that is safe, inclusive, and revolutionary.
+She uses a racial justice lens in all the work she does and helps our interns and volunteers develop that lens as well, pushing us one step closer to making civic engagement work more equitable.
 In her free time, you can find Ashly constantly overthinking things and trying to stop herself from eating more hot Cheetos.

 As a devout believer in astrology, Arianna attributes all of her success to being born at 4:23 PM, in Ventura County on a beautiful January day.
 But in truth, her success was a combination of her passion to give back to her community and a deep commitment to make her Mama proud.
 Arianna graduated magna cum laude as a first generation student from Metropolitan State University with a degree in Chicano Studies.
 During her undergraduate experience, she joined the 2018 Colorado Latino Leadership Advocacy and Research Organization (CLLARO) fellowship, where she researched policies affecting the health and education of Latinx lives in Colorado.
 Her experience as a fellow led her to work as an aide for the Colorado legislature, helping push through bills to create a more equitable criminal justice system.
 Now, as one of New Era’s Advocacy Organizers, Arianna manages the The Brazen Project at Fort Collins to help destigmatize abortion on college campuses.
 In her short time with New Era, she’s worked with her students to create and facilitate a workshop at the Feminist Thought and Activism Conference, as well as helped execute the first ever Youth Activist for Abortion Access Summit (YAAAS!).
 Outside of work, she spends her time brainstorming new playlist names and giving her cat the silent treatment.